kirlarionov/search-news/README.md

 request, and also shows the main news of Ukraine and such categories as: sports, business, health, technology, science and entertainment.

-**I deployed the project to GitPages, but there are restrictions with Api:
+**I deployed the project to GitPages, but there are restrictions with API:
 "Requests from the browser are not allowed on the Developer plan, except from localhost." &#128528;
 Link to view this App ➟ https://kirlarionov.github.io/search-news/